Make a Flaky, Homemade Traditional Pie Crust. No need to buy one. Just 5 ingredients, and you probably have them in your kitchen.

 - Trim the crust allowing for about a 1-inch overhang.

-- Trim the top crust, fold the edge under the bottom crust and crimp the two together.
+Trim the top crust, fold the edge under the bottom crust and crimp (pinch) the two together.

-- Bake at 450F degrees for 10 minutes; then reduce the temperature to 350F degrees and bake for 50 minutes longer.
+Bake at 450F degrees for 10 minutes; then reduce the temperature to 350F degrees and bake for 50 minutes longer.
+(May vary, depending on the type of pie you are making.)

 - Let the pie cool before cutting into individual serving-size pieces.